California Penal Code 140 PC – Threatening Witness, Victim, or Informants

 • You did not willfully use force against the other person

-If convicted of P.C. § 140, punishment depends on whether the conviction was for a felony or misdemeanor.
+The punishment for PC 140 depends on whether the conviction was for a felony or misdemeanor.
 If convicted of a misdemeanor, one faces up to one year of incarceration in the county jail.
-However, if one is convicted of a felony, they face a sentencing range of 2, 3, or 4 years in California state prison.
-Due to P.C. § 1170(h), those sentenced to state prison for this offense would actually serve their time in the county jail.
-In addition to time in custody, normally probation / parole follows with court fines and fees, plus counseling classes.
-Furthermore, the court will issue a protective order against you, order restitution if any damages occurred, and you may lose your firearm rights indefinitely.
+However, if one is convicted of a felony, they face a sentencing range of 2, 3, or 4 years in the county jail.

-As mentioned above, P.C. § 140 is a wobbler offense which means if you are convicted under this statute as to a felony, you may be eligible to reduce your felony conviction to a misdemeanor pursuant to California Penal Code § 17(b).
+As mentioned above, penal code 140 is a wobbler offense which means if you are convicted under this statute as to a felony, you may be eligible to reduce your felony conviction to a misdemeanor pursuant to California Penal Code 17(b).
 Upon successful reduction, you will no longer be convicted of a felony and from that moment forward, your conviction is a misdemeanor “for all purposes.”
-Reduction to a misdemeanor under P.C. § 17(b) restores all your rights, includes firearm ownership.
+Reduction to a misdemeanor under PC 17(b) restores all your rights, includes firearm ownership.
 However, there are certain limitations, for instance, you must have not served time in California state prison.
 For more information, contact the Law Offices of John D. Rogers for a free consultation concerning your eligibility.

 Threatening a witness, informant, or victim is eligible for expungement governed under Penal Code § 1203.4 if certain conditions are met.
 For instance, you must have completed probation, paid all outstanding fines, not be on probation, serve time on state prison for the offense, and not have any pending cases against you.
 In the event the expungement motion is granted, the court withdraws it’s finding of guilt, and dismisses the case pursuant to P.C. § 1203.4.
 From that moment forwarded you will be “released from all liabilities and penalties” and the state of California will no longer recognize you to be convicted of a crime.
 For more information, contact the Law Offices of John D. Rogers to discuss your eligibility.

-If you have been arrested or are under investigation for threatening a witnesses, informant, or victim, then contact Los Angeles Criminal Defense Attorney John Rogers the Law Offices of John D. Rogers immediately.
-Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.
+If you have been arrested or are under investigation for threatening a witnesses, informant, or victim, then contact an experienced Newport Beach criminal defense attorney the Law Offices of John D. Rogers to schedule a free confidential consultation concerning your rights and defenses.